 - Handle foods safely.
 Be sure to wash all knives, utensils, cutting boards, and dishes used to prepare raw meat, fish or poultry before they come into contact with other foods.

 - Do not put a young child’s food, utensils, drinking cups, or pacifiers in your mouth.

 - Don’t touch cat poop or change a cat’s litter box to protect you from toxoplasmosis.

 - Don’t drink alcohol during pregnancy.
 You hear so many conflicting reports here, but according to many doctors, drinking alcohol during pregnancy makes your baby more likely to have premature birth (before 37 weeks of pregnancy), birth defects and a group of conditions called fetal alcohol spectrum disorders (also called FASDs).

 - Don’t travel to a Zika-affected area, unless it’s absolutely necessary.
 Zika virus infection during pregnancy can cause a birth defect called microcephaly and other problems.
 If you do travel to a Zika-affected areas, be sure to protect yourself from mosquito bites.

-If you are pregnant, think you may become pregnant some day, or know someone who is either, please be sure to take note to these tips to help prevent birth defects.
+If you are pregnant or think you may become pregnant, take note to these tips to help prevent birth defects.
 Learn more about how to reduce your risk of getting an infection during pregnancy and ways to protect yourself and your baby at www.MarchOfDimes.org/protect.